ausdigital/ausdigital-idp/docs/concepts.md

 OIDC provides a number of mechanisms for the RP to consume identity service.
 ADBC IDP Specification only uses one of them, called a (JWT)[<https://jwt.io/>] (JSON Web Token).

-This means that the RP is issued a JWT by the IDP, and the RP relys on that JWT for information about someone's identity, and to prove that (acording to the IDP) the RP has the user's permission to do certain things.
+This means that the RP is issued a JWT by the IDP, and the RP relies on that JWT for information about someone's identity, and to prove that (according to the IDP) the RP has the user's permission to do certain things.

 ![JWT ERD](images/jwt.png)